-The student has a choice of either declaring an area of concentration in her/his MDIV degree program or pursuing a "general" MDIV degree program.
-If the student does NOT declare an area of concentration and wishes to pursue the general MDIV degree, she/he should complete the remaining credit hours as "general electives."
+The student has a choice of either declaring an area of concentration in his or her MDIV degree program or pursuing a "general" MDIV degree program.
+If the student does NOT declare an area of concentration and wishes to pursue the general MDIV degree, he or she should complete the remaining credit hours as "general electives."
 Concentrations require a minimum of 18 hours within a designated area of study in addition to required courses.
 However, up to 6 hours of the required courses in an area of concentration can be applied toward the concentration.
 When a student decides on a concentration, every effort will be made to assign the student to a faculty advisor in that concentration.
-Students may elect to concentrate within one of the following areas.
+Students may elect a concentration in one of the following areas.